surveyjs/survey-pdf/docs/Customization-ChangeFonts.md

 }
 ```

+>**Note:**
+SurveyPDF uses a specified font to render survey PDF contents.
+If your survey is a multi-language and, for example, includes English and Chineese texts, consider a font which includes glyphs for all languages used withing a survey.

 <a id="example"></a>
 ### Example - Add a custom font family to SurveyPDF

-The following example uses SurveyPDF to generate a survey PDF file with four Roboto fonts integrated into the document as a custom font family named 'myRoboto'.
+The following example generates a survey PDF file with four Roboto fonts embedded into the document as a custom font family named 'myRoboto'.

-The Roboto-Thin and Roboto-Medium typefaces are respectively specified for two main font variations - "normal" and "bold" - used by SurveyPDF to render all survey elements.
+The Roboto-Thin and Roboto-Medium font variations are used for two main font variations - "normal" and "bold".
+SurveyPDF uses these font variations to render all survey elements.
-The Roboto-LightItalic and Roboto-BlackItalic typefaces are additionally added to represent italic variations - "normal italic" and "bold italic" - which are used in custom HTML contents within survey questions of the HTML type ([QuestionHtmlModel](https://surveyjs.io/Documentation/Library?id=questionhtmlmodel)).
+The Roboto-LightItalic and Roboto-BlackItalic represent italic font variations - "normal italic" and "bold italic".
+SurveyPDF uses these font variations to render HTML content of [survey HTML questions](https://surveyjs.io/Documentation/Library?id=questionhtmlmodel)).

 ```js